johnand517/drl_dqn_navigation/README.md

 ## Areas for improvement

--More exhaustive hyperparameter tuning
+- More exhaustive hyperparameter tuning
--Implementation of [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952) which weights replay experiences by the loss parameter associated with them, and uses these weights to generate our sample batch while learning
+- Implementation of [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952) which weights replay experiences by the loss parameter associated with them, and uses these weights to generate our sample batch while learning
--Implementation of [Dueling Q Networks](https://arxiv.org/abs/1511.06581) which learns separately on state values and action values and combines the results from learning.
+- Implementation of [Dueling Q Networks](https://arxiv.org/abs/1511.06581) which learns separately on state values and action values and combines the results from learning.
 This could potentially more robustly identify our reward function.